Wow. Just think about the implications.

 I’d be remiss if I didn’t mention the opportunities permanent life policies such as universal and whole life offer.
 Although I’m not a fan of these policies for most people, there are situations where they offer distinct advantages over term life.
 This is certainly one of them.

 A permanent policy typically accrues a savings component known as a cash value.
 Depending on how the policy is structured, with time this cash value may grow large enough to borrow from.
 So it’s entirely possible you could use a permanent life insurance policy to help pay for medical expenses such as cancer treatments.
 You could also use the funds for living expenses or virtually any other need related or unrelated to your health.

 It’s Less Expensive than Buying a Car Wash

 Turning criminal cost Walt a lot more than the average person can imagine.
 It even cost him a huge chunk of the fortune he had amassed.

 You can see in the infographic below approximately how much money Walt spent trying to keep the cooking business going.
 And this is just through Season 4.
 The real money came – and went – in the final two seasons.

 Notice how much the car wash alone set Walt back — $800,000.
 That’s a lot of cash spent just to launder, well – more cash.

-In Season 2, episode 1 Walt quickly calculates the amount of money he needs to take care of his family once he’s gone at $737,000.
-How much would a term life insurance policy that size have costed him?
+In Season 2, Episode 1 Walt quickly calculates the amount of money he needs to take care of his family once he’s gone at $737,000.
+How much would a term life insurance policy that size have cost him?

 $121.00 per month.